An empowered substitute teaching experience

 We’re builders and solvers who know education.

 Brooke started her teaching career as a substitute teacher when her district enacted a hiring freeze just days before she was to sign her first teaching contract in her first job out of college during a recession.
 Being a sub allowed her to start work at her school until the budget crisis was resolved and realize her dream of becoming an educator.
-Shawn was raised by a single mother who supported her family as a substitute teacher and her wife works as an educator.

 We know that substitute teaching is about more than just finding anyone to step in when there’s an absence.
 And we know most substitute teachers care about having an impact, building a career, and a decent livelihood.